Darshan-Patil-18/Bank-Account-Management/README.md

+# 🏦 Bank Account Management System (Python)

+A beginner-level Python project that simulates basic bank account operations using Object-Oriented Programming (OOP).
+This project is designed to help understand how real-world banking logic can be implemented using simple Python concepts.

+---

+## 📌 Project Overview

-The Bank Account Management System is a simple console-based Python application created to understand how real-world banking operations can be implemented using basic programming concepts.
-The project allows a user to create an account, deposit money, withdraw money with proper balance checks, and view the transaction history.
-All operations are handled through a menu-driven interface, making the program easy to use and understand.This project focuses on learning Object-Oriented Programming by using a class to represent a bank account and methods to perform different actions.
-It also includes basic input validation to prevent invalid transactions such as negative deposits or withdrawals greater than the available balance.
-The project is suitable for beginners who want hands-on practice with Python, classes, conditional statements, loops, and lists.
+The Bank Account Management System is a console-based Python application that allows a user to perform common banking operations such as depositing money, withdrawing money, checking the current balance, and viewing transaction history.
+The program follows a menu-driven approach and ensures proper input validation to prevent invalid transactions.

+This project focuses on learning and applying Object-Oriented Programming by representing a bank account as a class and implementing different operations as class methods.
+It is suitable for beginners who want hands-on practice with Python fundamentals and real-world logic building.

+---

+## ⚙️ Features

+- Create a bank account with name
+- Deposit money with validation
+- Withdraw money with balance checking
+- Prevent negative or invalid transactions
+- View complete transaction history
+- Menu-driven and easy-to-use interface

+---

+## 🛠️ Tools & Technologies Used

+- **Programming Language:** Python
+- **Concepts Used:**
+  - Object-Oriented Programming (OOP)
+  - Classes and Objects
+  - Methods and Constructors
+  - Conditional Statements
+  - Loops
+  - Lists (for transaction history)
+  - Basic Exception Handling
+- **Environment:** VS Code